fluentlabs-xyz/fluentbase/README.md

 Resulting files can be found in the following directories:

-* `crates/contracts/assets` - wasm and rwasm binaries for all precompiles, system contracts and compatability contracts.
+* `crates/contracts/assets` - WASM and rWASM binaries for all precompiles, system contracts and compatability contracts.
-* `crates/genesis/assets` - reth/geth compatible genesis files with injected rwasm binaries (is used by reth).
+* `crates/genesis/assets` - Reth/Geth compatible genesis files with injected rWASM binaries (is used by Reth).
-* `examples/*` - each folder contains `lib.wasm` and `lib.wat` files that matches compiled example bytecode.
+* `examples/*` - each folder contains `lib.wasm` and `lib.wat` files that match the compiled example bytecode.

 Testing includes all EVM official testing suite.
 This test consumes a lot of resources.
-We also suggest to increase Rust stack size to 20 mB.
+We also suggest increasing the Rust stack size to 20 mB.

 ```bash=
 RUST_MIN_STACK=20000000 cargo test --no-fail-fast